 Matthew McConaughey (Buster Moon), John C. Reilly (Eddie), Reese Witherspoon (Rosita), Taron Egerton (Johnny), Seth MacFarlane (Mike), Scarlett Johansson (Ash), Tori Kelly (Meena), Garth Jennings (Miss Crawly), Nick Kroll (Gunter), Jennifer Saunders (Nana Noodleman), Peter Serafanowicz (Big Daddy), Beck Bennett (Lance), Nick Offerman (Norman), Jennifer Hudson (Young Nana), Rhea Perlman (Judith), Jay Pharaoh (Meena’s Grandfather), Leslie Jones (Meena’s Mother), Laraine Newman (Meena’s Grandmother)

 Illumination Entertainment had a hit a few years ago with their debut feature Despicable Me (2010).
 For the next few years, Illumination put out other films, including the part live-action Hop (2011) and the Dr Seuss adaptation The Lorax (2012), neither of which were particularly good.
-Otherwise they stayed with the familiar and milked Despicable Me for all they could with Despicable Me 2 (2013), Minions (2015) and Despicable Me 3 (2017).
+Otherwise they stayed with the familiar and milked Despicable Me for all they could with Despicable Me 2 (2013), Minions (2015), Despicable Me 3 (2017) and Minions: The Rise of Gru (2022).
 From there, one was prepared to dismiss Illumination as one-hit wonders.
 That is at least until The Secret Life of Pets (2016) and Sing, both of which were released five months apart, started to prove they had what it took once again.
 These were followed by another Dr Seuss adaptation The Grinch (2018) and The Secret Life of Pets 2 (2019).

-One of the stranger sensations of recent has been the animated jukebox musical where reworkings of popular songs have been incorporated into animated films as in the likes of Happy Feet (2006), Gnomeo & Juliet (2011), Strange Magic (2015) and Trolls (2016).
+One of the stranger sensations to build on top of this has been the animated jukebox musical where reworkings of popular songs have been incorporated into animated films as in the likes of Happy Feet (2006), Gnomeo & Juliet (2011), Strange Magic (2015) and Trolls (2016).
 Among these, Sing boasts a record 64 songs, ranging from Frank Sinatra, Cat Stevens, Leonard Cohen, Elton John, Stevie Wonder and The Beatles to modern artists like Drake, Carly Rae Jepsen, Katy Perry, Taylor Swift and Kanye West.

 The film is not without its share of demented moments – there is a rather funny scene when a down-and-out Buster accompanied by Eddie attempts to make ends meet as a car window washer.
 It is certainly a great deal more than I expected from director Garth Jennings whose only previous film I had seen was the incredibly disappointing big screen version of The Hitchhiker’s Guide to the Galaxy (2005).